Orchestration at StarPower

 All of this happens without much intervention from the StarPower data team.
 The company runs hundreds of Airflow pipelines and tens of thousands of tasks a day, but most of the employees are entirely unaware of what’s at work behind the scenes, of clusters or clouds or DAGs or Docker.
 Besides business requirements, and the code that meets those requirements, the only things they need to worry about are documentation and testing — much of which also happens behind the scenes, with docs built into the development environment and tests auto-generated wherever possible.
 They do care very much about datasets, and the dependencies between them, but all the lineage is taken care of automatically and presented back to them as a real-time map of the production system.

 Clearly, this situation is not too good to be true.
 Scenarios like the one above are not uncommon at the largest data companies in Silicon Valley, and the home-grown infrastructure that enables them is well documented by teams at Uber, Netflix, LinkedIn, and Facebook.

-But at Astronomer, we’ve noticed stories like these emerging at Airflow-powered organizations, too, like VTEX, Red Ventures, Walmart, and Société Générale.
+But at Astronomer, we’ve noticed stories like these emerging at Airflow-powered organizations, too, like VTEX, Walmart, and Société Générale.
 I want to explain how these companies got to this point, using one of them, StarPower, as my example, since I happen to know it very well.

 That’s because, as you may have guessed, StarPower, Inc. is actually Astronomer.
 Learning from our customers, studying and imitating their best practices in aggregate, and making full use of our own Airflow-based orchestration platform, we’ve built a data ecosystem and used it to turn ourselves into a data-driven company.